-Barry Soper: Inside the night when Rob Muldoon called snap election 35 years ago
+Barry Soper: Inside the night when Rob Muldoon called a snap election 35 years ago

 The Prime Minister finally emerged and stopped for an interview on the steps.
 Unfortunately his slurred words were so incoherent the interview was taken over by Beattie while Muldoon was helped into his waiting limousine to take him back to the Beehive.

-It was some time after that he appeared before the media and announced the election date slurring in answer to a question that it didn't leave his opponents much time in the lead-up to the election.
+It was some time after that he appeared before the media and announced the election date, slurring in answer to a question that it didn't leave his opponents much time in the lead-up to the election.

-Cartoonist Tom Scott probably best summed it up with his drawing in the Dominion the day after.
-Scott had Muldoon waking up the next morning, with a party hat sitting skeewiff on his head, with streamers strewn over the bed next to his wife Tam asking: "Did I say something about a snap election last night."
+Cartoonist Tom Scott probably best summed it up with his drawing in The Dominion the day after.
+Scott had Muldoon waking up the next morning, with a party hat sitting skeewiff on his head, with streamers strewn over the bed next to his wife Tam asking: "Did I say something about a snap election last night?"